aronchick/k8s-bluegreen/README.md

 # Demo Script
-Tested on Mac OS X, though there's nothing preventing it from working elsewher.
+Tested on Mac OS X, though there's nothing preventing it from working elsewhere.

 Demo Pre-setup (just to make it fast):
 - From the directory in which you have cloned the repo: